sutirtha0505/asset-discovery/README.md

 - Use the router's admin UI to confirm device IP/MAC if needed — that's the router's view, not your host's ARP.
 - For more complete discovery on local networks, `nmap -sn` is recommended because it uses ARP pings for local Ethernet networks and is robust.

-## License

-This repository is provided as-is.
-Check repository metadata or contact the author for license details.

----
-Generated README by the project helper.
-If you want me to also add an automatic ping-sweep into the tool, say so and I will implement and test it.